 14. Visit the National WWII Museum

-It may surprise you to learn that above all else it is the National WWII Museum that ranks top (on TripAdvisor) of all the attractions in New Orleans.
+It may surprise you to learn that above all else it is the National WWII Museum that ranks top (on TripAdvisor).
 And I agree that the museum is definitely worth a visit.

 Unless you’re really into planes and army paraphernalia, you will probably get through most of the exhibitions pretty smartly.
 However, the movies (and specifically the 4D movie Beyond All Boundaries, introduced by Tom Hanks) shouldn’t be missed.
 If your WWII knowledge is a bit patchy, this is probably one of the best ways to fill in the gaps.

 The cemeteries are one of the most popular New Orleans things to see.
 The graves, quite unusually, are above ground, which is what makes them a tourist attraction.
 Why above the ground?
 It’s common in places that suffer hurricanes where below-the-ground burials can literally raise the dead during a deluge.
 (It’s been an issue in Key West, too).

 The important thing to know is that there are over 40 cemeteries in New Orleans so it might not be as easy to pick one as you think.
 You can either choose one that has the grave of some famous people, choose one that’s best located for where you’re staying in the city or, my suggestion – take a tour.
 Otherwise, you’re just left wandering rows of graves without any of the historical stories or context.

 French Quarter, Cemetery and Voodoo Tour – this all-in-one tour combines sightseeing, a cemetery visit and a whole heap of spooky, voodoo history.

 New Orleans Cemetery Tour – this tour takes you to the New Orleans’ oldest and most interesting burial grounds and cemetery in the Big Easy.